lucasshuan/lucasshuan/README.md

 My name is <b>Lucas Shuan</b> aka <b>Noble</b>, a developer and computer science student hailing from Rio de Janeiro, Brazil.
 My journey spans various realms of development, including Game Design, Music, Art, Artificial Intelligence, and Web Development.

-My greatest ambition and sole reason for me to be studying so hard is to be able to instill positive values and lend a helping hand to those who need.<br>
+My greatest ambition and sole reason for me to be studying so hard is to be able to instill positive values throughout the world and lend a helping hand to those who need.<br>

 ## 🛠️ Technologies & Tools